MasterMedo/mastermedo.github.io/_posts/2013-06-12-a-curious-mole.md

 I teased "I'm stroking your right knee with mine, telling you another story."
 She smiled as She leaned forward, placing Her hands on the wet grass in front of Her.\
 "And what am I doing?"
 She pressed.\
-I glanced to the frozen figures to remind myself.
+I glanced at the frozen figures to remind myself.
 "You're so close I can feel your breath.
 Your hand is on my chest and your lips..."
 Before I could finish, She leaned forward onto all fours, set Her hand on my chest and pushed me gently to the ground.
 Hovering like a tiger over its prey, She leaned closer, Her lips brushing my ear, "Like this?"\